quii/learn-go-with-tests/http-server.md

 ### `http.Handler`

 - Implement this interface to create web servers
+- Use `http.HandlerFunc` to turn ordinary functions into `http.Handler`s
 - Use `httptest.NewRecorder` to pass in as a `ResponseWriter` to let you spy on the responses your handler sends
 - Use `http.NewRequest` to construct the requests you expect to come in to your system

 ### Interfaces, Mocking and DI

-- Let's you iteratively build the system up in smaller chunks
+- Lets you iteratively build the system up in smaller chunks
 - Allows you to develop a handler that needs a storage without needing actual storage
 - TDD to drive out the interfaces you need